• Skip to primary navigation

 You’ll then go to a screen that allows you to cancel the order.

 One concern a lot of Uber Eats drivers have is whether canceling orders that you’ve accepted can lead to you getting deactivated.
 The good news is that it doesn’t.
-Unlike DoorDash, Uber Eats does not track your completion rate, and canceling orders that you’ve accepted doesn’t impact your delivery status in any way.
+Unlike DoorDash, Uber Eats does not track your completion rate, and canceling orders that you’ve accepted doesn’t impact your delivery status.

 There are two caveats though.
-The most important thing is to make sure you only cancel orders before you pick up the order.
+The most important thing is to make sure you only cancel orders before you pick them up.
 If you’ve already picked up the order, then you should make sure you deliver it.
 If you cancel an order that you’ve already picked up, Uber Eats will tell you to keep the order or dispose of it, which means the customer gets their order canceled and no one else can deliver it.

 The second caveat if you’re going to cancel an Uber Eats order is to do it soon after you accept the order.
 Again, this comes down to making sure that other drivers can deliver the order on time.
 The faster you cancel the order, the faster someone else can pick it up.

 So, long story short.
 Yes, you can cancel an Uber Eats order that you’ve already accepted.
-Just do it before you’ve picked up the order and try to do it quickly so that someone else can deliver the order.
+Just do it before you’ve picked up the order and try to do it as soon as you can so that someone else can deliver the order.

 Final Thoughts